thomasvn/pihole-pivpn/README.md

 # Pi-hole + PiVPN

 Set up your own ad-blocking + VPN server!
-Cool features include:
+Features include:

 - connecting to your VPN server from any device (laptop, mobile)
 - greater control of your network traffic data (obfuscated from your local network and ISP)
 - granular control over which hostnames to block/allow
 - automation to teardown & setup a new server (~30min)